baot-il/mentors-backend/README.md

 3. Install `pip`.

 ### Getting Started with DB setup (via docker)
+1. Add the _Firebase_ credentials file dependency:
+   * Download the file from our Baot Slack.
+   * Save the file as `firebase-local-env.json` under `secrets` folder.

-1. Run the following command in shell to setup _PosgradDB_ & _pgAdmin_:
+2. Run the following command in shell to setup _PosgradDB_ & _pgAdmin_:

 ```sh
 ./development/scripts/start-local-all.sh
 ```

-2. Browse to `http://localhost:5050` in your browser and verify _pgAdmin_ page.
+3. Browse to `http://localhost:5050` in your browser and verify _pgAdmin_ page.
     * _pgAdmin_ Login:
       * Email Address / Username: admin@baot-il.com
       * Password: admin-password

-3. Connect to your PostgresDB:
+4. Connect to your PostgresDB:
     * In the left menu, right click on the mouse and choose _Create_ -> _Server_.
     * Go to _Connections_ tab:
         * Host name/address: postgres-db